mengiefen/go3/docs/stimulus-turbo/tabs/examples.md

 # Real-World Examples

-Practical examples and patterns for implementing the VSCode-style tabbed interface in different scenarios.
+Practical examples and patterns for implementing the VSCode-style tabbed interface with URL-based state management in different scenarios.

 ## 📊 Task Management System